BadVilgo/BadVilgo/README.md

-![]

 # Hi there!
-I’m Adam, frontend developer fascinated in entrepreneurship and investing. 👋
+I’m Adam, junior frontend developer fascinated in entrepreneurship and investing. 👋

 I'm currently looking for opportunities as a frontend developer.